nickeblewis/jaffamonkey-gatsby-main2/src/posts/optimal-gherkin.md

 There is nothing wrong with this, in fact it's a smart approach if its a form unlikely to change and no inter-dependencies.
 The general approach to take is bundle steps only when required - while Gherkin features may look overly verbose, they are also documenting actual steps a user takes.

 ```
-Given I click on the button "Contact"
+Given I click on the button Contact
-And I fill in "#email-address"
+And I fill in #email-address
-And I fill in "#contact-name"
+And I fill in #contact-name
-And I fill in "#email-address"
+And I fill in #email-address
-When I press "Submit"
+When I press"Submit
-Then I should see message "Form has been submitted successfully"
+Then I should see message Form has been submitted successfully
 ```

 ### how much of what we say, is useful